Self Drive Trails

 See a rock wave formation and Charles Hunt’s pioneer well at Totadgin Rock and Conservation Park 14kms south of Merredin.
 At Merredin Peak, explore the bush walk or rock walk trail to an 1890’s rock wall rainwater catchment around the top of the granite outcrop leading to a rock channel and spillway into Railway Dam.

 Cross the original site of the No 1 Rabbit Proof Fence at Burracoppin 20km east of Merredin and head north from Carrabin to Westonia where history is preserved in the towns’ buildings facades.
 Westonia’s gold mining and social history is encapsulated in the remarkable Hood-Penn Museum with a mine blast simulation tunnel.
-A pedestrian access ramp gives you a great view of the Edna May open cut mine 1km north of the town.
+The Edna May Mine Lookout, located 1km north of town, offers views over a working gold mine.

 Visit the Yilgarn history museum in Southern Cross before driving south to Frog Rock Nature Reserve to explore the dam and rock with its wave-like formation.
 If time permits travel 55km east to Karalee Rock and Dam one of numerous nature reserves at the start of the world’s largest and healthiest temperate woodland, the Great Western Woodlands.